pelagisk/softhouse/README.md

 - [x] Read CSV input file using pandas
 - [x] Query using pandas
 - [x] FastAPI, return JSON
-- [ ] Detect when file is updated and reload
+- [ ] Save the winners in a variable that is updated by a service

 # Ideas
 - FastAPI